CJ-Pav/ECE271-DesignProject/README.md

 # ECE271-DesignProject

+IMPORTANT NOTE: We are adding an extra "reset" key input to the FPGA for flushing inputs

 Group members: I am placing all useful reference files and examples in a "Notes and Examples" folder.
 Feel free to add to this or use it for your work.

 [Update by Chris]